addyosmani/chatty/README.md

 # How to Install

+> If you just want to try out the app, it's live on [this](https://chattyui.com) website.
+>
+> This is a Next.js application and requires Node.js (18+) and npm installed to run the project locally.

 If you want to setup and run the project locally, follow the steps below:

 **1. Clone the repository to a directory on your pc via command prompt:**